Quantum Ruzsa Divergence to Quantify Magic: Acknowledgment

-We thank Michael Freedman, Yichen Hu, Bryna Kra, Yves Hon Kwan, Elliott Lieb, Freddie Manners, Graeme Smith, and Yufei Zhao for the helpful discussion.
+The authors would like to thank Michael Freedman, Yichen Hu, Bryna Kra, Yves Hon Kwan, Xiang Li, Elliott Lieb, Freddie Manners, Graeme Smith, and Yufei Zhao for the helpful discussion.
 This work was supported in part by the ARO Grant W911NF-19-1-0302 and the ARO MURI Grant W911NF-20-1-0082.